THU-KEG/OmniEvent/README.md

 ```

 ## Step 6: Unified Evaluation
-Since the metrics in Step 4 depend on the paradigm, it is not fair to directly compare the performance of different paradigms.
+Since the metrics in Step 4 depend on the paradigm, it is not fair to directly compare the performance of models in different paradigms.

-OmniEvent evaluates models of different paradigms in a unifed manner, where the predictions of different models are converted to word-level and then evaluated.
+OmniEvent evaluates models of different paradigms in a unifed manner, where the predictions of different models are converted to word-level results and then evaluated.

 ```python
 >>> from OmniEvent.evaluation.utils import predict, get_pred_s2s
 >>> from OmniEvent.evaluation.convert_format import get_ace2005_trigger_detection_s2s